provenance-io/provenance-docs/docs/pb/p8e/overview/p8e-ui.md

 Then you can access the UI at [http://localhost:3000](http://localhost:3000) \(where 3000 is your designated port\).

-### Running alongside hosted p8e
+### Running alongside hosted BlockVault

 The same container specified above to run locally can be deployed and traffic routed to port 80.
-If no P8E\_URL environment variable is specified to the container, then it will be assumed that the BlockVault webservice can be found at `<base_url>/api/p8e`, where `<base_url>` is the base url of the hosted ui.
+If no P8E_URL environment variable is specified to the container, then it will be assumed that the BlockVault webservice can be found at `<base_url>/api/p8e`, where `<base_url>` is the base url of the hosted ui.

 ## Features

 ### Login

 Logging into the UI is accomplished via your Provenance Blockchain account.
-Upon your first login to the BlockVault ui, you will be prompted to allow sharing data with p8e.
+Upon your first login to the BlockVault ui, you will be prompted to allow sharing data with BlockVault.

 ### Key Management